tristanv-ai/codequest-solutions/README.md

 ---

 ## Disclaimer
-> These solutions were written by me as part of Lockheed Martin’s CodeQuest Academy and Code Quest competitions.
+> These solutions were written by me as part of Lockheed Martin’s CodeQuest Academy and Code Quest Competitions.
-> Problem statements and official materials are not included to protect Lockheed Martin’s intellectual property.
+> Problem titles are included in filenames for reference.
 > Starter templates provided by Lockheed Martin may appear in some files as required for participation.
+Problem statements and other official materials are not included to respect Lockheed Martin’s intellectual property.

 ---